frconor-ebook/meditations/_posts/2025-03-10-at-st-josephs-side.md

 That\'s why the Church has always paid him great tribute and been fervent in his praise, having recourse to him in times of greatest difficulty.

-St. Teresa of Avila called him "the Master of the interior life."
+St. Teresa of Ávila \[St. Josemaría\] called him "the Master of the interior life" (J. Escrivá, *The Forge*, Point 554).
 How appropriate during these hours and days that we go a little closer to that Master.
 Take him by the hand.
 Ask him to lead us through these days to see things that we haven\'t seen before.
-He\'s our Father and Lord.
+He\'s "our father and lord" (*ibid*., Point 553).
 He\'ll have things to point out to us.
 We can ask the Holy Patriarch for many things.

 Pope Benedict on one occasion said, "In these last days of Advent, the liturgy invites us to contemplate in a special way the Virgin Mary and St. Joseph, who lived with unique intensity a time of waiting and preparation for the birth of Jesus.

-Today I want to direct our gaze towards the figure of St. Joseph.
-One who gives the most importance to the adoptive father of Jesus is the Evangelist Matthew, emphasizing that thanks to him, the child was legally introduced into the lineage of David, fulfilling the Scriptures in which the Messiah was prophesied as the 'Son of David.'"
+"Today I want to direct our gaze towards the figure of St. Joseph.
+One who gives the most importance to the adoptive father of Jesus is the Evangelist Matthew, emphasizing that thanks to him, the child was legally introduced into the lineage of David, fulfilling the Scriptures in which the Messiah was prophesied as the 'Son of David.'

-"But," he says, "the role of Joseph could not be reduced to this legal aspect.
-He was the model of a righteous man, a just man (Matt.
-1:19) who, in perfect harmony with his spouse, welcomed the Son of God-made man and watched over his human growth."
-(Pope Benedict XVI, *Angelus*, Dec.
+"But the role of Joseph could not be reduced to this legal aspect.
+He was the model of a righteous man, a 'just' man (Matt.
+1:19) who, in perfect harmony with his spouse, welcomed the Son of God-made man and watched over his human growth.

+"Hence, during these days that precede Christmas, it\'s particularly fitting to establish a kind of spiritual dialogue with St. Joseph, so that he helps us live to the fullest this mystery of faith" (Pope Benedict XVI, *Angelus*, Dec.
 18, 2005).

-Hence, during these days that precede Christmas, it\'s particularly fitting to establish a kind of spiritual dialogue with St. Joseph, so that he helps us live to the fullest this mystery of faith.

 John Paul II left a wonderful meditation dedicated to St. Joseph.
 It\'s called *Redemptoris Custos* ("The Custodian of the Redeemer").
 It\'s on the Internet---very useful reading during these days.

-In that document, among the many aspects that he emphasized, he dedicates particular importance to the silence of St. Joseph.
-The silence is permeated with the contemplation of the mystery of God, in an attitude of total availability to the divine will.
+In that document, "among the many aspects that he emphasized, he dedicates a particular importance to the silence of St. Joseph.
+His silence is permeated with the contemplation of the mystery of God, in an attitude of total availability to the divine will." (*ibid*.).

 Go here.
 Go there.
 Do this.
 Do that.
 St. Joseph, help us to have that same spirit of availability, during these days, to do whatever is necessary to be available in the home, to give that example.

 He says, "The silence of St. Joseph does not demonstrate an empty interior, but rather the fullness of faith that he carries in his heart and that guides each of his thoughts and actions.
-A silence through which Joseph, together with Mary guard the word of God, known through Scripture comparing it continually to the events of the life of Jesus; a silence interwoven with constant prayer, a prayer of blessing of the Lord, of adoration of his holy will and a boundless confidence in his providence."
+A silence through which Joseph, together with Mary, guard the word of God, known through Scripture comparing it continually to the events of the life of Jesus; a silence interwoven with constant prayer, a prayer of blessing of the Lord, of adoration of his holy will and a boundless confidence in his providence."

-"It\'s not exaggerated," he says, "to say that Jesus will learn---on a human level---precisely from father Joseph, this intense interior life, which is the condition of authentic righteousness, the interior righteousness, which one day he will teach to his disciples."
+"It\'s not exaggerated," he says, "to say that Jesus will learn---on a human level---precisely from father Joseph, this intense interior life, which is the condition of authentic righteousness, the 'interior righteousness,' which one day he will teach to his disciples.

-We could allow ourselves these days to be infected by the silence of Joseph.
+"We could allow ourselves these days to be infected by the silence of Joseph.
 We live in a world that may often be a bit too noisy, not as favorable to recollection as it might be, to listening to the voice of God.
-As we prepare for Christmas, we can try to cultivate that interior recollection for us to receive and keep the Christ Child in our lives.
+As we prepare for Christmas, we can try to cultivate that interior recollection for us to receive and keep the Christ Child in our lives" (*ibid*.).

 We keep looking at Joseph.
 He has so many things to tell us---a model of all the virtues.
 All the time, the journey to Bethlehem is moving on.
 It\'s a dynamic thing; it\'s changing all the time.
-And this just man\...with his initiative, his responsibility, and his fortitude, is solving all the problems.
+And this just man\...with his initiative, his responsibility, his fortitude, is solving all the problems.
 He\'s foreseeing them.

 He\'s fulfilling his role in a great way.
 We have so many things to learn from this great, just man.
 He shows great faith.
 He shows great hope.
 Great perseverance.
 Great fidelity.

 We\'re told in *The Forge,* "There are many good reasons to honor St. Joseph, and to learn from his life.
 He was a man of strong faith.
-He earned a living for his family---Jesus and Mary---with his hard work.
+He earned a living for his family---Jesus and Mary---with his own hard work.
 He guarded the purity of the Blessed Virgin, who was his Spouse.

 "And he respected---he loved!---God\'s freedom.
 God made his choice: not only his choice of Our Lady the Virgin as his Mother, but also his choice of St. Joseph as the husband of Mary" (J. Escrivá, *The Forge*, Point 552).